MjRohde/CoffeeShop/README.md

 This website also uses a Java-backend, that will need a bit more polishing before publishing.
 The backend is a REST API initialized with Spring boot.

+## Images

+The images in this project is not perfect...yet.
+Will update images when the remaining pages are done.

 # Current Layout
 ## HomePage
 ![Alt text](/src/Images/HomePageHeader.png/?raw=true "Homepage header")